US warship to visit New Zealand and end 30-year stalemate | Metro News

 Key said he didn't think the result of the upcoming U.S. presidential election would affect the relationship.

 The dispute began in 1985 when the New Zealand government refused to allow a U.S. destroyer to visit.
-The U.S. responded by downgrading its military relationship with New Zealand.
+The U.S. responded by downgrading its military ties.
 New Zealand passed its nuclear-free law in 1987.

-The relationship began warming again in 2003, when New Zealand sent troops to Afghanistan.
+The relationship improved after 2001, said Rear Admiral John Martin, the chief of the New Zealand Navy, when New Zealand agreed to send special forces and later a reconstruction team to Afghanistan.
+The U.S. and New Zealand signed

-"I think the Americans have long since worked out that we are good friends of theirs, that we have a particular view when it comes to nuclear weapons and nuclear material," Key said.
+"We've been working with the U.S. Navy for many decades and we're looking forward to hosting them down here," Martin said.
+"A birthday is not complete without your friends."